 artist zackary steiner-fox explores queer marginalisation while living on a houseboat

 Artists are often dismissed as "eccentric"; lesbian, gay, bisexual, transgender, questioning or intersex artists perhaps even more so.
-Queer artist Zackary Steiner-Fox has been on the receiving end of this label, but by challenging it they have become one of New Zealand's most important emerging artists.
+Queer artist Zackary Steiner-Fox has been on the receiving end of this label, but by challenging it they have become one of Auckland's most important emerging artists.
 Latent Cosmic Power, Zackary's recent exhibition, explored how the term is used to discredit queer people.
 An installation of partitions that formed paths as well as concealed people and objects, it helped viewers feel closer to the "other" while actually negating acceptance of difference.

 After this compelling show Zackary left Auckland for the prestigious Varda Artists Residency, which involves living on a historic houseboat in San Francisco.
 From this temporary new home (which has also hosted Maya Angelou and Allen Ginsberg) Zackary talks us through their past work and current project, which draws parallels between the plight of monsters and members of the LGBTQIA community.